 An inspiring creative experience for adults experiencing mental health issues

 If you’re experiencing mental health difficulties, life can be a confusing and stressful place.
 Often you find yourself so overwhelmed by everything that you often forget to enjoy those fleeting magical moments when they arrive and forget how to express yourself.

-Creative Directions is a group for adults which uses art workshops to help people experiencing mental health difficulties get back on track.
+Creative Directions is a group for adults that uses art workshops to help people experiencing mental health difficulties get back on track.
 Our artists have designed creative activities to help you express yourself and develop new friendships, learn new skills and ignite new passions.
 The workshops are free to any adult experiencing mental health difficulties or feelings of loneliness and stress.

 Creative Directions is funded by the National Lottery through The Big Lottery Fund.

 I’ve felt a lot calmer, I’ve had more patience and I’ve felt happier.

 It’s understandable that, when you’re already feeling under pressure and isolated, you might not want to commit to regularly attending a session at exact times every week.